liupfskygre/metagenomics-workshop-1/source/functional-annotation/prokka.rst

     /proj/g2014180/

 PROKKA produces several types of output, such as:

-- the GFF file, which is a standardised, tab delimited, file type for showing annotations
+- the **GFF** file, which is a standardised, tab delimited, file type for showing annotations
-- the Genbank (GBK) file, which is a more detailed description of nucleotide sequences and the genes encoded on these.
+- the Genbank (**GBK**) file, which is a more detailed description of nucleotide sequences and the genes encoded on these.

+When your dataset has been annotated you can view the annotations directly in the GFF and GBK files, for instance by doing

+    less -S PROKKA_*.gbk

 **Question: What could be a possible advantage/disadvantage for the assembly process when assembling multiple samples at one time?**